Clonmel: Music

 Banna Chluain Meala (translating as 'Clonmel band') was founded in 1971.
 Originally a brass band, it later developed as a brass and reed band, which included concert, marching and field show performances.
 The band also has a colour guard section.
 The band has been crowned IMBA (Irish Marching Bands Association) champions on a number of occasions.

 Clonmel has hosted the Irish traditional music festival, the Fleadh Cheoil, on five occasions from 1992 to 1994 inclusive, and again in 2003 and 2004.

 One of the better-known songs concerning Clonmel is "The Gaol of Cluain Meala", a translation from the turn of the 19th century by a Cork man, Jeremiah Joseph Callanan, of the traditional Irish-language song "Príosún Chluain Meala".
 It was revived by the balladeer Luke Kelly in the 1960s.
 The narrator in the Irish republican song "Galtee Mountain Boy" farewells Clonmel in the song.
 It was written by Patsy Halloran from Clonmel.

-Music venues in Clonmel include The Piper Inn, which previously hosted a show by Irish rock band Thin Lizzy.